How to Make the Most of Excess Inventory

 Everyone loves a bargain.
 Pairing a bestseller with slower inventory and selling them at a discounted price is a great way to keep even the slowest items moving off the shelves.
 Consumers love to spend money if it means they’re getting something for free or cheaper than usual.

 Use excess inventory as an incentive.

 Use your products or services as an incentive to get consumers to encourage their friends to buy from you.
 Offers such as ‘Get one free product when you refer a new customer to us’ will work wonders.
-The clothing company, Next, encourages customers to invite friends, which in turn, Next offers £20 off yours and your friend’s next purchase when the friend spends over £40.
+The clothing company, Next, encourages customers to invite friends.
+But it doesn’t stop there.
+Once that friend has spend over £40, Next offers £20 off yours and your friend’s subsequent purchase.

 Sell it online

 Why not sell your excess inventory to liquidators who will sell them on your behalf?
 It is a useful B2B marketplace where your stock is listed in an auction.
 By auctioning your excess inventory, you could sell the products for a higher price.
 Make sure to understand the value of your inventory before selling at auction and stick to a price before you go to a liquidator.